 From the July 30, 1999 issue of the Chicago Reader.
-This is also reprinted in my book Discovering Orson Welles. — J.R.
+This is also reprinted in my book Discovering Orson Welles.
+In retrospect, I clearly should have given this movie four stars. — J.R.

 The Third Man

 With Joseph Cotten, Alida Valli, Orson Welles, Trevor Howard, Bernard Lee, Wilfrid Hyde-White, Ernst Deutsch, Siegfried Breuer, and Erich Ponto.